Inflation is affecting everything!

 At Evoke Living Homes, we can match you with a broker that will work best for you.
 Now more than ever it is important to have the conversation to make sure you’re in the best possible position for your own peace of mind.

-This is a time of unprecedented change and disruption to our industry.
+This is a time of unprecedented change and disruption in our industry.

 Learning from many decades, we have never seen prices in the industry 'drop'.
 This means that these rises in building costs aren't temporary, this is the new normal.

-When you're ready to start your home building journey contact Evoke Living Homes on 1300 138 653 or click here to have one of our friendly consultants reach out to you.
+Let's build your dream home together – it's all about the right timing for you.
+When you're ready to start your home-building journey contact Evoke Living Homes on 1800 125 441 or click here to have one of our friendly consultants reach out to you.